Octavius-Dante/Arthelais/ex_20/Readme.md

 </br>

-*Component.js* --- (Change the add page to add master page) as shown below
+*Component.js* --- (Change the add page to add master page and add detail page) as shown below

 ```js